 - You can use it as a dessert or have it as a snack.

-- This vegan chocolate mousse is the perfect dessert for any occasion.
+- This vegan carob mousse is the perfect dessert for any occasion.

 - It is perfect for entertaining.